m-sam-mohamadi/hash_generator/README.md

 #### hash - sha256 generator for password list file

 run ./hashGenerator.py with python3
-enter your password list address also you can choose to optimize memory for big data
+and enter your password list address also you can choose to optimize memory for big data

 your password list content most be: